The views expressed by the host on this show, not necessarily those of the staff, management, nor sponsors of this station.

 I don't think it's going to officially end the drought.

-I say we can get 10 inches in the next 48 hours.
+I always say we could get 10 inches in the next 48 hours.

-I'm just going to be marveling at how quickly the grass starts growing again and turns green and always has amazing.
+I'm just going to be marveling at how quickly the grass starts growing again and turns green.

 Grass is one of the most amazing life forms on the planet.